Become a Bright Lights International Teacher

-After connecting with students at Lux Middle School during the school year as pen pals, the Japanese students attend a week of Bright Lights summer classes with American students.
-These classes offer both the students from Japan and the United States an opportunity to share their cultures and languages as they build friendships during the weeklong classes.
-The International Program is held during the morning session of the third program week at Lux Middle School and serves anywhere from 65 - 70 Japanese students per year.
-Middle school students are encouraged to register for classes and become a part of this exciting cultural exchange.
+After connecting with students at Lux Middle School during the school year as pen pals, the Japanese students attend a week of Bright Lights summer camps with American students.
+These camps offer both the students from Japan and the United States an opportunity to share their cultures and languages as they build friendships during the weeklong camps.
+The International Program is held during the morning session of the second program week at Lux Middle School and serves anywhere from 65 - 70 Japanese students per year.
+American middle school students are encouraged to register for camps and become a part of this exciting cultural exchange.

 Barb Highstreet serves as the coordinator of the Bright Lights International Program.
 In 2004, Barb spent three weeks in Japan in the Fulbright teacher exchange program and was able to visit the Senshu Matsudo University Junior High School.

 For more information on teaching in the International Program, click "Contact Us" below or call the Bright Lights office at 402-420-1115.

 In addition to the general teacher expectations and having previous Bright Lights teaching experience, teachers of the international camps will be expected to:

 - Orientation with American students at 8:00 AM on Monday of program week.

 - Attend an hour-long teacher lunch meeting on Wednesday of the program week.

 - An evening dinner hosted by the Japanese staff and students on Friday of the program week.

 - All International Teachers are expected to attend these additional events to receive the additional $80 stipend that is specific to the International Program.

 Refer to the Teacher Calendar for exact days and times.